t2ago/systems-development/README.md

-#  here are all my studies on programming logic.
+#  here are all my studies on programming.